wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 The struct member `querybuf` is an SDS type string used as the per-connection receiving buffer, with the member `qb_pos` as the current head of receiving.

+The received RESP string objects are stored temporarily in the `argv` field of the client object as an array of `robj` objects.
+The `argc` field simply indicates the number of elements in the `argv` field.

 ### Input Parsing and Dispatching